arxis-io/eCatalog/ECAT/3.0/README.md

-# eCat 3.0
+# ECAT 3.0

-eCat 3.0 is the successor of eCat 2.3.
+ECAT 3.0 is the successor of ECAT 2.4.
 Please check below to see what's added or changed.

 ## Specification
+Major extension is Attributes.

 To see the complete spec please check [eCat 3.0 Specification](Spec.md).

 ## Samples